jaredly/j3/Roadmap.md

 maybe think of a better name idk

 - [x] rendering stuff!
 Very cool
-- [ ] setSelection is still ad-hoc
+- [ ] setSelection (left/right, is start/end allowed) is still ad-hoc
 - [ ] backspace on a spread doesn't work anymore
   - can I have `onBackspace` in `events` work reasonably?
 - [x] oh backspace on attriutes not working?